Need an easy activity for today? Let the kids paint the toys. Trust me.

 Will kids paint everything after they do this?

 Kids are smart.
 They’re great with context.
 They understand rules and boundaries.

 In fact, by setting up this activity and setting up the parameters to play, you’re telling the child “Yes, you can paint toys but it has to be with me.”

 Remember, kids know they can pour water from a bath tub cup but not at the dinner table.
 Why?
 Because they’re smart and they know the difference.

 They’ll know the difference here too.

 RELATED: Looking for tips on how to paint with kids?
-Check out this blog!
+Check out this blog post on painting!